 Data and Report of the Expert Monitoring Panel on Electro Magnetic Fields (EMF) Emissions in relation to the East West Interconnector (EWIC)

 The East / West Interconnector (EWIC) is a 500 MW direct current (DC) cable connection between the national transmission grid systems of Ireland and Britain.
-The East West Interconnector is a strategically vital energy project for the island of Ireland and is financially supported under the European Energy Programme for Recovery.
-It has enhanced national security of energy supply, will increase energy market competition and facilitate the progressive development of renewable energy.
-As strategic infrastructure, it received full planning permission from An Bord Pleanála and was commissioned in September 2012.
-The East West Interconnector started commercial operation on 21st December 2012.
+The East West Interconnector is a strategically vital energy project for the island of Ireland and was financially supported under the European Energy Programme for Recovery.

-Arising from concerns where EWIC makes its Irish landfall, the Minister of Health requested the Chief Medical Officer (CMO) to prepare a report on whether or not the electromagnetic fields (EMF) associated with the operation of the EWIC underground cable posed a risk to the health of people living close to the cable route.
+Arising from further concerns being expressed in relation to EWIC by Rush Community Council, the Minister for Health and Children requested the Chief Medical Officer (CMO) to prepare a report on whether or not the electromagnetic fields (EMF) associated with the operation of the EWIC underground cable posed a risk to the health of people living close to the cable route.
 This report was completed in July 2012.

-The CMO’s report concluded that there was no evidence that the EWIC operation posed a risk to health.
+The CMO’s report concluded that there was no evidence that EWIC operation posed a risk to health.
 It proposed that continuing reassurance could be offered to concerned citizens through a programme of monitoring of EMF and made suggestions as to how this might be implemented and overseen.
-Following consideration of this report and internal discussions, a set of actions was agreed.

 EWIC Measurement Report